-In our continuing efforts to offer financial education to NYSUT members, the Trustees of the NYSUT Member Benefits Trust and Directors of the NYSUT Member Benefits Corporation are pleased to provide you with this 403(b) Field Guide.
-We're committed to providing the tools necessary for members to make sound financial decisions with regard to 403(b) plans and retirement savings.
+In our continuing efforts to offer financial education to NYSUT members, the Trustees of the NYSUT Member Benefits Trust and Directors of the NYSUT Member Benefits Corporation are committed to ensuring that NYSUT members and their families have access to financial resources to assist with making informed decisions.

-This guide is provided to you as an educational tool to become more familiar with 403(b) plans.
-While this guide does not cover specific 403(b) providers, it does explain all the relevant information you need to know when examining or choosing your 403(b) provider.
+Our 403(b) Field Guide is a helpful educational tool that provides information about 403(b) plans and retirement savings options.
+While this publication does not cover specific 403(b) providers, it does explain all the relevant information needed when examining or choosing a 403(b) provider.

-If you are a new member, this publication can be a helpful tool in choosing a 403(b) provider should you be able to contribute at this time.

-If you already participate in a 403(b) plan, use this guide to help review your current plan to ensure you are participating in a program that best suits your present and future needs.
-And if you are retired, you can use this publication to help review your current plan, learn about IRA rollovers and better understand required minimum distributions.
+For newer NYSUT members, this guide can assist with selecting a 403(b) provider if you are able to contribute at this time.
+If you already participate in a 403(b) plan, this guide can help you with reviewing your current plan to ensure it best suits your present and future needs.
+Finally, for retired members, this educational resource can help with reviewing your current plan, learning about IRA rollovers, and better understanding required minimum distributions.